-Hosting is a technical job, and even the most experienced users at a time or the other often run into problems.
-The truth is that everyone, at a time or the other, will have no choice but to rely on the customer support of a Web-host.
-When that time comes, it's better to be in the safe and capable hands of customer support that is easily reachable and helpful, rather than ones who would just send you a link to an article, some smileys and a patronising “have a good day!”
+Hosting is a technical job, and even the most experienced users often run into problems.
+The truth is that everyone, at some point, will have no choice but to rely on the customer support of a Web-host.
+When that time comes, it's better to be in the safe and capable hands of customer support that is easily reachable and helpful, rather than ones who would just send you a link to an article, some smileys and a patronizing “have a good day!”
 (We are this specific because we remember Karen from our early hosting days).

-We tried the phone channel and, while there was a considerable improvement as regards time and support quality, we had the same complaints.
+We tried the phone channel and, while there was a considerable improvement in regards to time and support quality, we had the same complaints.

 While we would trust Bluehost to deal with minor problems quickly and efficiently, we probably would not even trust GoDaddy to do that.
 It s looking like a race to the bottom, and GoDaddy is really on the go.
 Bluehost wins this round convincingly for us.

 The responsibility of securing your website from dangerous elements is one that rests on two shoulders; that of the host and that of the user.
-We wouldn't want to get into the argument of who has the bigger responsibility, regardless, you're better served to pick a host with more security support.
+We wouldn't want to get into the argument of who has the bigger responsibility.
+Regardless, you're better served to pick a host with more security support.
 We say security support because all hosts, to the best of our knowledge, have some level of security.
-The difference is whether you have to pay extra or not.
+The difference is whether you have to pay extra for it or not.

 GoDaddy Security Features

 Like we've said before, GoDaddy doesn't offer free SSL certificates.
-If you want a secure website, you'll have to pay extra (from $69.99) for an SSL certificate.
-Not a good note to start from we, think.
+If you want a secure website, you'll have to pay extra (from $79.99) for an SSL certificate.
+Not a good note to start from we think.
 Does it get better?
 No, not really.
-GoDaddy has web security and backups offered as an extra add-on that you'll have to pay $2.99 and $5.99 per month respectively for.
+GoDaddy has web security and backups offered as extra add-ons that will cost you $2.99 and $5.99 per month, respectively.
 So GoDaddy has great security if you're willing to pay.